A hands-on lab deploying VNets, peering them securely, provisioning Windows Server VMs, and validating connectivity with Network Watcher.

 Configure Azure VNet Peering

-Azure VNets are isolated by default, even within the same subscription.
+Azure VNets are isolated by default even within the same subscription.
+Peering must be explicitly configured to allow private communication.

 -